LeonardoCardoso/Link-Preview/README.md

 <b>5 &bull; Database</b>

-To custom your database configurations, you just need to change the following values in [php/classes/Database.php](https://github.com/LeonardoCardoso/Facebook-Link-Preview/blob/master/php/classes/Database.php)
+To custom your database configurations, you need to change the following values in [Database.php](/src/link-preview/php/classes/Database.php)

 		$host = "localhost";
         $user = "";
         $password = "";
         $database = "linkpreview";

+Additionally, the way I used to retrieve the data is creating a controller [link-preview-database.js](/src/link-preview/js/link-preview-database.js) which you can include the file somehow in your project or you can its content to yours.

+	app.controller('MyControllerDatabase', ['$scope', '$http', function ($scope, $http) {

+        $scope.databasePosts = [];
+        $scope.retrieveFromDatabase = function () {

+            var url = 'src/link-preview/php/retrieve.php';
+            $http({
+                url: url,
+                method: "GET",
+                headers: {'Content-Type': 'application/x-www-form-urlencoded'}
+            }).success(function (data, status, headers, config) {

+                console.log(data);

+            });

+        };
+        $scope.retrieveFromDatabase();

+    }]);

+Also, check the file [database-template.php](src/link-preview/template/database-template.php) to see an example of how to display the data retrieved from database.

-Make sure your columns are the same as those ones in [linkpreview.sql](https://github.com/LeonardoCardoso/Link-Preview/blob/master/linkpreview.sql) or customize them.
+Make sure your columns are the same as those ones in [linkpreview.sql](/src/link-preview/linkpreview.sql) or customize them.

 ## Result Format